frontendwizards/frontend-challenges/problems/subway-surfers/README.md

 ### Create a 2D endless runner game with:

-- A character that can move between lanes (minimum 3 lanes)
+- 🏃‍♂️ A character that can move between lanes (minimum 3 lanes)
-- Randomly generated obstacles that appear at different lanes
+- 🚧 Randomly generated obstacles that appear at different lanes
-- Collision detection between the player and obstacles
+- 💥 Collision detection between the player and obstacles
-- Game over screen when player collides with an obstacle
+- ⚠️ Game over screen when player collides with an obstacle

 ### Basic controls:

-- Up/Down arrow keys to move between lanes
+- ⬆️⬇️ Up/Down arrow keys to move between lanes
-- Alternatively, you can use other intuitive controls

 ### Game mechanics:

-- The game speed should gradually increase over time
+- 📈 The game speed should gradually increase over time
-- Obstacles should appear at random positions with safe paths always available
+- 🛡️ Obstacles should appear at random positions with safe paths always available

 ### Visual and user experience:

-- Simple but clear graphics for the player character and obstacles
+- 🎨 Simple but clear graphics for the player character and obstacles

 ## Technology

 Use any technology you want, I recommend using Kaboom.js which handles sprites, animations, physics, etc. Kaboom.js is particularly well-suited for 2D games like this as it provides built-in functionality for:

-- Sprite rendering and animation
+- 🖼️ Sprite rendering and animation
-- Collision detection
+- 💥 Collision detection
-- Input handling
+- ⌨️ Input handling
-- Game loop management
+- ⚙️ Game loop management

 Other alternative technologies: